adiguptaa/Predicting-Credit-Card-Fraud/README.md

 ### Evaluation Methodology

-1. **Cross-Validation**: To mitigate the risk of overfitting and ensure that our model's performance is generalizable across different subsets of the data, we utilized k-fold cross-validation.
-Specifically, we partitioned the data into k subsets, training the model on k-1 subsets and validating it on the remaining subset.
-This process was repeated k times, with each subset serving as the validation set once, providing a robust estimate of the model's performance.

-2. **Performance Metrics**: Understanding the nuances of model performance in the context of fraud detection required us to look beyond mere accuracy.
+**Performance Metrics**: Understanding the nuances of model performance in the context of fraud detection required us to look beyond mere accuracy.
 We employed several key metrics to gain a comprehensive view of each model's effectiveness:
    - **Accuracy**: The proportion of total predictions that were correct.
    - **Precision (Positive Predictive Value)**: Of all transactions predicted as fraudulent, the percentage that were correctly identified.
    - **Recall (Sensitivity)**: Of all actual fraudulent transactions, the percentage that were correctly identified by the model.